Section 230: Italy

 The Electronic Commerce Directive 2000 (e-Commerce Directive) has been implemented in Italy by means of Legislative Decree no. 70 of 2003.
 The provisions provided by Italy are substantially in line with those provided at the EU level.
-However, at the beginning, the Italian case-law had drawn a line between so-called "active" hosting providers and "passive" Internet Service Providers, arguing that "active" Internet Service Providers would not benefit from the liability exception provided by Legislative Decree no. 70.
-According to that case-law, an ISP is deemed to be active whenever it carries out operations on the content provided by the user, such as in case it modifies the content or makes any enrichment of the content.
-Under certain cases, courts have held ISPs liable for the user's content for the mere facts that such content was somehow organised or enriched by the ISP (e.g. by organizing the contents in libraries or categories, etc. or monetised by showing ads).
+However, at the beginning, the Italian case law had drawn a line between so-called "active" hosting providers and "passive" internet service providers, arguing that "active" ISPs would not benefit from the liability exception provided by Legislative Decree no. 70.
+According to that case law, an ISP is deemed to be active whenever it carries out operations on the content provided by the user, such as in cases in which it modifies or makes any enrichment of content.
+Under certain cases, courts have held ISPs liable for the user's content for the mere fact that such content was somehow organised or enriched by the ISP (e.g. by organizing the contents in libraries or categories, etc. or monetised by showing ads).

 New Zealand

-Failing to investigate the material or to make inquiries of the user concerned may amount to negligence in this context: Jensen v Clark [1982] 2 NZLR 268.
+Failing to investigate material or make inquiries of the user concerned may amount to negligence in this context: Jensen v Clark [1982] 2 NZLR 268.

 France

 Directive 2000/31/CE was transposed into the LCEN law.
-Article 6 of the law establishes safe haven for hosting provider as long as they follow certain rules.
+Article 6 of the law establishes a safe haven for hosting providers as long as they follow certain rules.

 In LICRA vs. Yahoo!, the High Court ordered Yahoo! to take affirmative steps to filter out Nazi memorabilia from its auction site.
 Yahoo!, Inc. and its then president Timothy Koogle were also criminally charged, but acquitted.